Grothendieck-Teichm\"uller and Batalin-Vilkovisky: A variant of the Kontsevich graph complex

-whose dg subalgebra, $\sG\sC_2$, spanned by connected graphs with at least trivalent vertices is called the {\em (odd) Kontsevich graph complex} \cite{Ko}.
+One may define a dg Lie subalgebra, $\sG\sC_2$, spanned by connected graphs with at least trivalent vertices and no edges beginning and ending at the same vertex.
+It is called the {\em Kontsevich graph complex} \cite{Ko}.
+We leave it to the reader to verify that the subspace $\sG\sC_2$ is indeed closed under both the differential and the Lie bracket.
 We refer to \cite{Wi} for a detailed explanation of why studying the dg Lie subalgebra $\sG\sC_2$ rather than full Lie algebra $\ssf\sG\sC_2$ should be enough for most purposes.
-One of the main theorems of \cite{Wi} asserts an isomorphism of Lie algebras,

-\begin{theorem} For any negative integer $i$, $H^i(\sG\sC_2, d)=0$. \end{theorem} For $i\leq -2$ this statement was proven in \cite{Wi}.
-The case $i=-1$ can be shown by varying one of the proofs therein.
-Since introducing the necessary notation and prerequisites would be raher lengthy, we take the liberty to copy them from \cite{Wi}.
-The objects we need are: \begin{itemize} \item Deformation complexes of operad maps. \item The Drinfeld-Kohno (operad of) Lie algebras $\alg{t}$. \item M. Kontsevich's $\Graphs$ operad. \item In particular the deformation complexes $\tDef(\Com_\infty \to \alg{t}[1])$ and $\tDef(G_\infty \to \Graphs)$, and the connected part (in an appropriate sense) $\tDef(G_\infty \to \Graphs)_\conn$ (\cite{Wi}, Section 4 and Appendix B). \end{itemize}
+The cohomologies of $\sG\sC_2$ and $\ssf\sG\sC_2$ were partially computed in \cite{Wi}.